-Dr. Wilber is an associate professor in the Department of Medical Microbiology, Immunology and Cell Biology, director of the Public Health Laboratory Sciences graduate program, and chairman of the Infection Control and Safety committee.
+Dr. Wilber is an associate professor in the Department of Medical Microbiology, Immunology and Cell Biology, director of the Molecular Biology, Microbiology and Biochemistry (MBMB) program, and chairman of the Infection Control and Safety committee.
 He is a member of the American Society for Hematology and American Society of Gene and Cell Therapy for which he serves on the New Investigator Committee (2011-2016).

 Developmental erythropoiesis, hemoglobin gene regulation, gene delivery using viral (lentivirus) and non-viral (transposons) integrating vectors, stem cells, anti-tumor immunity